Ailurust/puzzle-team-advice/docs/source/puzzles/binairo.rst

 As the name suggests, Binairo+ is essentially the same puzzle as normal Binairo, except the "no duplicate rows/columns" rule is replaced with the "x" and "=" comparisons.
 This introduces some new logic, and eliminates a lot of the guesswork that came with the duplicate rule.
-I highly recommend checking out the `guide for normal Binairo <https://puzzle-team-advice.readthedocs.io/en/latest/puzzles/binairo.html>`_ before continuing reading this one.

 Binairo+ Logic
 --------------